naboeth/ethcc2022/README.md

 (We can use DAO for cooking competition with people voting for the best meal picture)*** (We could later support blockhain-based supply chain management retailers that could provide the ingredients)***

-Recipes come from professional cooks or honorable amateurs that put their receipes as NFTs on the dApp.
-(People can buy the NFT recipes)***
+Recipes come from professional cooks or honorable amateurs who put their recipes as NFTs on the dApp.
+(People can buy the NFT recipes and collect them)***
 We have a database of original recipes, ingredient lists, cooking instructions, pictures, etc.

 In order to verify that people actually cook and eat their meals from home, we use: